ebmeds/docs/docs/system-requirements.md

 If Elasticsearch is used, there should be a monitoring and archiving strategy for the data.
 Of course, this goes for any kind of logging solution.

-* Minimum requirement: 256 GB (128 GB without Elasticsearch)
+* Minimum requirement: 512 GB (128 GB without Elasticsearch)
-* Recommended: 512 GB (128 GB without Elasticsearch)
+* Recommended: 1 TB (128 GB without Elasticsearch)